 - maintain their shape very well;

-A Kolinsky sable, an ox, a squirrel are often preferred by professional artists since these hairs hold more water and distribute paint smoother.
+A Kolinsky sable, an ox, and a squirrel are often preferred by professional artists, since these hairs hold more water and distribute paint smoother.

 And yes, it must be recognized that they are perfectly soft.
 The mentioned advantages of natural paintbrushes are especially important when you work with a liquid medium.